danieltjewett/gms-tasks/tasks/generate-map/readme.md

 We need to create a map generator object in Game Maker to generate our initial images to be stitched.
 Follow these steps:

-1. Create an object called obj_MapGenerator
+1. Create an object called `obj_MapGenerator`
 2. Add this code below for the `create event`.
-In the tweak stuff region, either remove this entirely, or replace these `with`'s with default states of objects in the game.
-Basically, do you want to "draw" something?
-If not, do your logic here.
-Also, `ZONE_WIDTH` and `ZONE_HEIGHT` are constants in my game.
-Replace these with numbers that you want to capture your initial images at.
-My game uses 480x480 for these.
+In the tweak stuff region, add your objects in `with statements` with default states of objects in the game.
+Basically, do we want to "draw" something?
+If not, do our logic here.
+Also, `ZONE_WIDTH` and `ZONE_HEIGHT` are constants in `Violet the Game`.
+Replace these with numbers that we want to capture our initial images at.  `Violet` uses `zones`, which are sized at 480x480.
 These sizes shouldn't be too big.

 ```
 #region set flag